maikg/MaSQLine/README.md

 MaSQLine requires PHP 5.3+.

+> **WARNING:** MaSQLine currently doesn't work with the latest 2.2.1 release of DBAL (and probably not with any DBAL
+> release) due to a bug in DBAL.
+This is fixed by (my pull request)[https://github.com/doctrine/dbal/pull/120], but
+> until then, you'll have to apply this fix manually after installing the DBAL dependency.

 ## Why?

 What I don't like about using ORM is that eventually, you end up with an API that isn't completely transparent about